yacoubean/TextRecaster/README.md

 ## Download / Run

-Download the latest release from the project’s GitHub releases page, unzip the folder, and run:
+Download the [latest release](https://github.com/yacoubean/TextRecaster/releases/download/0.1/TextRecaster-win-x64.zip), unzip the folder, and run:
 TextRecaster.exe

 If you want to build TextRecaster from source on Windows, a helper PowerShell build script is included: